review of the Phase 2 consultation: loop and connectivity issues

 - That is the reason of the lay-over at Davie and Denman, and all Translink loop proposals involve a second layover on Cambie

-- Stay in the bus if the driver allow that during his break
+- Stay in the bus if the operator allows this during his break

 - Transfer to a bus ahead in the queue at the layover